COVID-19 Vaccine General FAQ

-All three COVID vaccines currently available are administered intramuscularly (into the muscle, just like a flu shot).
+All three COVID vaccines currently available are administered into the muscle in your upper arm, just like a flu shot.

 What if I cannot get my second dose of COVID vaccine within the recommended time frame?

-According to the US Centers for Disease Control and Prevention, the second dose of the vaccine can be administered up to 42 days, or six weeks, after the initial inoculation.
+According to the CDC, the second dose of the vaccine can be administered up to 42 days, or six weeks, after the initial shot.